romaingd/ICLR_2018/14-Ma-2018-Adversarial_subspaces_using_Local_Intrinsic_Dimensionality.md

 <br>

-* The LID gives a rough indication of the dimension o the sub-manifold containing $x$ that would best fit the data distribution in the vicinity of $x$.
+* The LID gives a rough indication of the dimension of the sub-manifold containing $x$ that would best fit the data distribution in the vicinity of $x$.